-Pet food manufacturers rely heavily on marketing principles when they produce cat food only meant for one breed or dog food for one particular size of dog.
-In reality, the ingredients used in all pet foods and treats are strikingly similar with only the macronutrient values varying.
+Pet food manufacturers rely heavily on marketing principles when they produce cat food only meant for a particular cat breed or dog food for one particular size of dog.
+In reality, the ingredients used in cat and dog foods and treats are pretty similar with some variation in quantity.
+It’s widely known that it’s not a good idea to feed a cat a diet of 100% dog food but can cats eat dog treats?

-Cats can safely eat many dog treats but there are a handful of ingredients in some dog treats to look out for and avoid feeding to cats.
-Those are garlic, onion and propylene glycol.
-However, if a cat only ate one dog treat with these ingredients, the amount ingested is likely too small in most cases to cause major harm.
+Cats can safely eat many dog treats but there are a handful of ingredients in some dog treats you should avoid feeding to your cat.
+Garlic, onion and propylene glycol can be toxic to cats.
+However, it’s unlikely to cause problems for a cat to eat only one dog treat with these ingredients.

 Now that you know what to look for, you should be able to quickly identify dog treats that are not great for cats to eat.
 Let’s take a look at a few popular brands of dog and cat treats to compare the ingredients.